 Any entity in Saudi Arabia seeking to participate in an economic concentration transaction must inform the GAC at least 90 days before completion of the transaction if the total annual sales value of all firms intending to participate in the economic concentration exceeds 100 million riyals.

 The law provides certain penalties for non-compliance, such as a penalty of 10 per cent (capped at US$2.6 million) of the total of the annual sales value that is the subject of a violation related to any breach of the economic concentration notice requirement and dominant position, 5 per cent (capped at US$1.3 million) for preventing investigators or officers from performing their duties, and a penalty of US$533,000 in the event of a breach of any of the provisions of the Competition Law.

 A new specialised committee for the settlement of disputes has been established to hear cases against businesses that violate the Competition Law.

-1 Abdulrahman Hammad and Samy Elsheikh are partners at Hammad & Al-Mehdar.
+1 Abdulrahman Hammad is a partner and Samy Elsheikh is a senior associate at Hammad & Al-Mehdar.

 4 This paragraph has been drafted using both public resources and private information from different sources such as newspapers and NEOM's official website.

 5 Articles 151 and 154 of the Companies Law (issued by Royal Decree No. M/3 dated 28/01/1437 H (corresponding to 11/11/2015G)).

 6 Article 12 of the Implementing Regulations of the Competition Law (issued by Royal Decree No. M/75 dated 29/6/1440 H (corresponding to 06/03/2019G)).